extreme-business/lingo/README.md

 # Lingo
 Lingo is a web app.
 I don't know what it will do, but for now the goals are:
 - single binary, many commands with different functionality, like: serving grpc, http and jobs.
-- use proto as the main way to design api's
+- use proto as the main way to design api's.
-- use proto to generate https gateways for the grpc servers
+- use proto to generate https gateways for the grpc servers.
-- add all https service to swagger ui so they can be easily tested
+- add all https services to swagger ui so they can be easily tested.

 # Setup
 - install [docker](https://docs.docker.com/get-docker/).